Nun-z/XboxRetailModeAppGuideLegacy/README.md

 This method (used first by tunip3) allows apps to be installed to an Xbox in retail mode that would normally only be available in dev mode.

 Please note that some people are reporting problems with getting RetroArch up and running.
+I apologize for errors in the guide.
 I would recommend holding off on RetroArch for now.
 PPSSPP is much easier to get working and I haven't received any issues with that, so that may be the logical place to start.

 ## Guide to Installing Apps to an Xbox in Retail Mode